eventrac/slate/source/index.html.md

-event | The event object (see event object) has_capacity | Boolean indicating if the race has capacity for new participants to enter status | One of "open", "closed", "full" - "open" indicates that participants can enter this race.  "closed", "full" indicates the race cannot be entered at this time fee | A fee object describing the entry price and booking fees
+event | The event object (see event object) has_capacity | Boolean indicating if the race has capacity for new participants to enter status | One of "open", "closed", "full" - "open" indicates that participants can enter this race.  "closed", "full" indicates the race cannot be entered at this time price | A price object describing the entry price and booking fees
  | **amount** - the price of the race as advertised to the participant (without any booking fees)
  | **currency** - the currnecy of any fees
  | **booking_fee** - the eventrac booking fee